 We have office appointments every 4 weeks, then every 2, we have a home visit at 36 weeks, then we have office visits every week until your baby is born.
 Prenatal visits are often 45 minutes to an hour long, so that you have time to ask questions and be heard.
 We will check your urine, blood pressure, pulse, measure your growing belly, and listen to the baby at every visit.
 You are welcome to bring your family or come alone.
+Due to Covid-19, adults are asked to wear a mask indoors.

 If your water breaks, you have bleeding, or have concerns, I come to your home to check on you and your baby.
 If you are not in active labor, I will return when you are.
 Once you are in active labor, I provide continuous support throughout your birth.
 I have birth tubs you may use with a new, sterile liner.
 During labor, we check blood pressure and pulse, and listen to the baby periodically.
 I only perform vaginal exams when requested or deemed necessary, which is rare.
 I bring supplies for emergencies to your birth.